comit-network/RFCs/RFC-002-SWAP.md

 This can mean that:
 1. The ledger is unknown
 2. The asset is not known
-3. Ledger and asset are not known
+3. Ledger and asset are unknown

 This error can be extended to a more complex `unknown-asset` and `unknown-ledger` in the future.
 The error cases for these variants have to be properly defined first.